lorenzorapetti/homelab/docs/docs/kubernetes/flux/repository-architecture.md

 - `sealed-secrets` is the first one to be reconciled because every other object depends on it.
 - `cert-manager` comes after, because it needs the Cloudflare token Sealed Secret to work with the DNS challenge.
+- `longhorn` installs the Longhorn operator and the CRDs.
 - `apps` is the last one to be reconciled.
 It contains all the applications that are deployed in the cluster.
-It has a dependency on both `cert-manager` and `sealed-secrets`, so it is the last one to be reconciled.
+It has a dependency on `cert-manager`,  `sealed-secrets`, and `longhorn`, so it is the last one to be reconciled.

 This structure ensures that objects that are required to deploy apps (CRDs like `SealedSecret`, `Certificate`, etc.) are always deployed before the apps themselves.